Gualberto-Vannini/Book-Your-Hotel/README.md

 => There are many TODO stil opened
 Lack the time, I didn't handle all possibility as:
-  1. no values retrivied from Api
+  1. no values retrivied from Api.
-  2. no connection
+  2. no connection.
+  3. Carousel of the hotel's image into the single page isn't not understandable that there is.
+  4. Code Refactory.

 => Gmaps
 It is possible to see the location of the hotels on a map.
 Please, ADD YOUR KEY into this root: